miemiemmmm/QuickSES/README.md

 <img src="Images/SiESTA-Surf_LOGO.png" style="">

-# ⚠️ NOTE: This repository is still under construction.
-Please use it with caution. ⚠️

 SiESTA-Surf is a Python API to utilizes CUDA for GPU-based computation of molecular solvent excluded surface (SES).
 This repository is developed based on [QuickSES](https://github.com/nezix/QuickSES).
 It features a 3D uniform grid for constant-time access to atom neighbors and incorporates a CUDA-implemented Marching Cubes algorithm, as well as a GPU-based method for welding mesh vertices.